 - A cover letter and detailed resume that highlights the candidate's qualifications for the role

-- A valid certification letter from Applicant Testing Services, Inc. ("ATS") or proof of a Fitness Pin should the applicant hold prior peace officer status within Canada in the past five years.
+- A valid certification letter from the Ontario Association of Chiefs of Police (OACP) or proof of a Fitness Pin should the applicant hold prior peace officer status within Canada in the past five years.

 Eligibility and resume review: